TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

  The boiler was removed first thing on Tuesday.
 The heat pump was put into position, using adjustable legs to level it on the slightly sloping tarmac.
 We decided to put the heat pump at the side of the house.
 This is the furthest distance from occupied rooms (both ours and our neighbours).
 It's also the closest practical position to the boiler cupboard in the upstairs bathroom.
 There's convenient access to the electricity supply and a drain.
 They used a discrete pipe to the drain for the condensate, rather than needing to dig out a gravel soak away.

 Work started on the external piping from the heat pump to the boiler cupboard.
-There was also an electrician on site, installing a dedicated consumer unit for the heat pump and then starting work on in the electrics in the boiler cupboard.
+There was also an electrician on site, installing a dedicated consumer unit for the heat pump and then starting work on the electrics in the boiler cupboard.

 {% include candid-image.html src="/assets/images/home-assistant/external-conduit.jpg" alt="External Conduit" %}

 I was pleasantly surprised by how neat the external pipework looked.
-Flow and return pipes together with comms cables were packed into a trunking system.
-It's better looking than some of the existing pipe work on the side of the house.
+Insulated flow and return pipes together with comms cables were packed into a trunking system.
+It's better looking than some of the existing pipework on the side of the house.

 Wednesday saw most of the external work finished and good progress with the plumbing in the boiler cupboard.
 There was much swearing while wrestling with the mystery hot water system.
 It didn't make it into the cupboard today.